ChrisPedder/QMUL-Lecture/README.md

 - Explore the Free Energy Principle as a model for biological learning and behavior
 - Compare machine learning approaches with biological intelligence

+## Slides

+The slides for this lecture are located [here](https://chrispedder.github.io/QMUL-Lecture/).

 ## Repository Structure

 ```